simon-panek/code-401-dotnet-prework/prework-DSA.md

 1. Create a new GH repo
 2. Clone it to your local machine
 3. Create a new Visual Studio Console Application project
-3. Save each project into this new repository located on your local machine.
+3. Save the project into this new repository located on your local machine.
 5. Commit and push changes appropriately.